redwoodjs/repeaterdev-js/README.md

 await job.update({ runAt: '2022-01-01T12:00:00Z' })
 ```

+When updating a job, any pending job runs are canceled and rescheduled
+(if the job is `enabled`) based on the values in `runAt` and `runEvery`.

-After running, the job instance will be updated with the new value:
+After running, the job instance will be updated with the new value(s) that were
+just saved:

 ```javascript
 const job = await repeater.job('sample-job')